Bastardkb/bastardkb.github.io/build guides/FAQ.md

 ## Is your design based on the Dactyl ?

-Yes, our Bastyls use the same key placement as the Dactyl.
+Yes, our Bastard Keyboards use the same key placement as the Dactyl.

 This way, our PCBs can also be used for Dactyl-like keyboards, if you don't want to get a full Kit.